davpaez/dbgoat/README.md

-# dbpal
+# dbgoat
-A simple database manager
+A simple interface for managing databases

-The vision for dbpal is to make management so easy, that a database becomes as simple as a variable in modern programming languages.
+The vision for dbgoat is to make management so easy, that a database becomes as simple as a variable in modern programming languages.